Laf111/CEMU-Batch-Framework/README.md

         - decide if you want to import saves for all/a user/select for each game
         - dump sumultanously code, content, meta folder (game, update, DLC if found)
         - prepare the games to be emulated (install update, DLC and saves in the mlc01 folder of the game)
-    - Inject a list of games :
-        - only games that have been dumped previously (./code/title.* must exist)
-        - total size needed on the Wii-U, is computed
-        - you'll have to update the game on the Wii-U
     - Enable/Disable Wii-U firmware update (by removing/creating the folder /storage_mlc/sys/update)
     - Import saves from the Wii-U (for all selected users including games stats from Wii-U);
-    - Export saves to the Wii-U (for all selected users including CEMU games stats)
+    - Export saves to the Wii-U (for all selected users including CEMU games stats -> Wii-U)
-    - Sync game stats between CEMU and your Wii-U

 ### Other features: